tyler-j-chrestoff/SparkFromScratch/README.md

 A Dockerfile that installs Java, Python, Spark, sbt to give a full sandbox environment for playing with Spark using interactive Python, Scala, or SparkSQL.
 Supports running standalone Python and Scala Spark applications using `spark-submit`.

+## ARM64

+This image is built for ARM64 architecture.
+If you are using an x86_64 machine, you will need to use `docker buildx` to build the image.
+See: https://docs.docker.com/build/building/multi-platform/

 ## Build the image

 ```